wurmlab/genomicscourse/current-year/practicals/reference_genome/pt-3-prediction.md

 seqtk seq -L 10000 input/scaffolds.fasta > tmp/min10000.fa
 ```

-Gene prediction can be difficult if the assembly is of low quality and does not
+Gene prediction can be difficult if the assembly is low quality and does not
-include long scaffolds.
+include long scaffolds (remember, trash in = trash out).
 For instance, in the case of short scaffolds, if a gene
-is 2,000 bp long and includes introns, it may be very hard finding many entire
+is 2,000 bp long and includes introns, it may be very hard to find many entire
 genes.

 > **_Note_:**
 > If you have difficulty in predicting the genes or you suspect that your
-> assembly may be affected by the forementioned issues, you can use alreaady
+> assembly may be affected by the aforementioned issues, you can use already
 > assembled scaffolds.
 > ```bash
 > # Link this scaffolds file into your input directory